 (2) When so sealed, such probate or administration shall have the like force, effect, and operation in Western Australia, and every executor and administrator thereunder shall perform the same duties and be subject to the same liabilities as if such probate or administration had been originally granted by the Court.

-[Section 61 amended by No. 138 of 1976 s.
+[Section 61 amended: No. 138 of 1976 s.
 13; No. 67 of 1979 s.
 44.]

 62. Power to require sureties to be provided before foreign administration sealed